bennyb0y/burrito-rater/docs/ADMIN_GUIDE.md

 ### Rating Management

 The admin interface displays a table of all ratings with the following information:
+- ID
+- User (reviewer name)
+- Emoji (reviewer emoji)
+- Restaurant
-- Title
+- Burrito Title
-- Rating (out of 5)
+- Rating (overall, taste, and value)
-- Price
-- Location
 - Date submitted
+- Status (confirmed or pending)
-- Confirmation status
+- Zipcode
+- Actions (View, Delete, Confirm)

 ### Filtering

-Use the filter dropdown to view:
+The admin interface provides two filtering options:

+1. **Status Filter**:
+   - All: Shows all ratings
+   - Confirmed: Shows only confirmed ratings
-- All ratings
+   - Unconfirmed: Shows only unconfirmed ratings

+2. **Zipcode Filter**:
-- Confirmed ratings only
+   - All: Shows ratings from all zipcodes
-- Unconfirmed ratings only
+   - Individual zipcodes: Shows ratings from the selected zipcode only

+### Sorting

+You can sort the ratings by clicking on any column header.
+The sortable columns include:
+- ID
+- User
+- Restaurant
+- Burrito Title
+- Rating
+- Date
+- Status
+- Zipcode

+Clicking a column header toggles between ascending and descending order, indicated by an arrow icon.

 ### Confirming Ratings

 To confirm a rating:
 1. Select the checkbox next to the rating(s) you want to confirm
-2. Click the "Confirm Selected" button
+2. Click the "Confirm" button
 3. The rating will be marked as confirmed and will appear on the map and list views

+You can also confirm individual ratings by clicking the "Confirm" button in the Actions column.

 ### Deleting Ratings

 To delete a rating:
 1. Select the checkbox next to the rating(s) you want to delete
-2. Click the "Delete Selected" button
+2. Click the "Delete" button
 3. Confirm the deletion in the confirmation dialog
 4. The rating will be permanently removed from the database

+You can also delete individual ratings by clicking the "Del" button in the Actions column.

+### Viewing Rating Details

+To view detailed information about a rating:
+1. Click the "View" button in the Actions column
+2. A modal will appear showing all details of the rating, including:
+   - Restaurant and burrito information
+   - Rating scores
+   - Ingredients
+   - Review text
+   - Location data
+   - Submission details

 ## Implementation Details